BBaysinger/bb-portfolio/docs/uploads-and-migration.md

 npm run media:seed
 ```

-You can also target a different content root for one run:
+You can also target a different media root for one run:

 ```
 npm run media:seed -- --seedings-dir ../cms-media-seedings
 ```

-If you use the same content root regularly, set `PORTFOLIO_CONTENT_DIR` once in repo `.env.local` instead of overriding it on each command.
+If you use the same media root regularly, set `PORTFOLIO_MEDIA_SEED_DIR` once in repo `.env.local` instead of overriding it on each command.

+Keep `PORTFOLIO_CONTENT_DIR` reserved for authored YAML/content workflows.
+Media scripts do not read it.

 This script copies files into `backend/media/*` for local dev only.
 It won't commit media to git.